Graphmax for Text Generation: Experiments

+To construct these graphs, we utilize datasets employed in our experimental analysis.
+For instance, we construct the word concurrent graph by leveraging datasets from food/restaurant reviews or e-commerce reviews sourced from Yelp.
+These datasets exhibit distinct characteristics that diverge from the typical structure of general text.
+Notably, the online review language tends to incorporate more colloquial phrases, shorter sentences, and internet slangs.
+These unique features of review text present a convenient opportunity to juxtapose the local fluency of our proposed model with that of other approaches.

+The concurrent graph is constructed based on the statistics of 2-grams, which corresponds to a 2-gram model.
+However, this construction can be easily extended to an $n$-gram model by utilizing a higher-order adjacency matrix, denoted as $\tilde{\mathbf{A}}^{n-1}$.
+As discussed in Section \ref{sec:graphsoftmax_discussion}, the proposed \texttt{graphmax} acts as a $\{2,3\}$-gram mixture model when the input is a first-order normalized adjacency matrix $\tilde{\mathbf{A}}$.
+For an $n$-order input matrix $\tilde{\mathbf{A}}^n$, \texttt{graphmax} models an $\{n+1, n+2, \ldots, 2n+1\}$-grams mixture.
+In practice, we can even augment the input matrix by replacing $\tilde{\mathbf{A}}$ with $\tilde{\mathbf{A}}+\tilde{\mathbf{A}}^2+ \cdots +\tilde{\mathbf{A}}^n$, which yields a more complex $n$-grams mixture model.
+This approach further captures higher-order word dependencies and enhances the ability to model complex language structures.

-The core part of our model is the projection gradient descent, which is a process of calculating the graph total variation regularized softmax.
-In contrast to the traditional softmax that has a closed form, the proposed graph softmax costs more on computation.
-However, the cost is affordable.
-In our experiments, the constructed directed graph contains 50527 words.
-That is $N=50527$.
-For a $50527\times 50527$ adjacency matrix $\tilde{\mathbf{A}}$, the graph softmax converged in 20 iteration steps as shown in Figure \ref{fig:delta_T}.
-The X-axis represents the iterative steps $t$, and the Y-axis is the convergence gap $\|\mathbf{x}_{t+1} - \mathbf{x}_t\|_2$.
+\paragraph{Convergence of \texttt{graphmax}} The core part of our model is the projection gradient descent, which is used to calculate the GTV regularized \texttt{softmax}.
+Unlike the traditional \texttt{softmax}, which has a closed form solution, the proposed \texttt{graphmax} needs to be computed iteratively.
+Fortunately, the computational cost of this iterative procedure is still affordable.
+Taking the largest dataset Amazon as an example, the corresponding directed graph contains a total of $N=50527$ words, and the adjacency matrix $\tilde{\mathbf{A}}$ is of size $50527 \times 50527$.
+Figure \ref{fig:delta_T} shows that the \texttt{graphmax} converges in 20 iteration steps, where the X-axis represents the iterative steps $t$ and the Y-axis is the $l_2$ gap between two adjacent iterations $\|\mathbf{x}^{t+1} - \mathbf{x}^{t}\|_2$.
+Table \ref{tab:timeStat} presents a comparison of the average time required for inferring the next word in five experimental scenarios, between LLAMA2 and LLAMA2+\texttt{graphmax}.
+It is worth noting that the time cost associated with \texttt{graphmax} is approximately 15--17 times higher than that of the original LLAMA2 implementation, which is consistent with the findings derived from the analysis of time complexity.